The Rest of the D.R.

 I can tell you that in that picture, there is a Brit, an Australian, and a German, and just out of frame there are more Germans, more Brits, some Mexicans, a Columbian, and some French people just for fun.
 Conversations were held in English, French, German, and Spanish, and all in all it was an amazing party.
 I was impressed with the cooking that people had done (most people just brought bread or wine or cheese, but there were also mashed potatoes, two kinds of stuffing, green beans with ginger, cranberry sauce, pumpkin cheesecake, pecan pie, and a few salads) and with the multiculturalism of it all.
 The non-Americans were all curious about Thanksgiving, so it was fun to talk about that.
 Also, at any given moment at least three languages were being spoken, so language-dork Lisa was happy.
 Afterwards, I went home with leftover squash, so I could also continue the Thanksgiving leftover tradition by eating that for a few days afterwards.
 No hot turkey sandwiches, though, which I miss.
 Still, it felt enough like Thanksgiving that I didn't miss it as much as I thought I would.
 Yay expats!

 Where everyone on the tour had to go around saying where they were from, so instead of just saying the USA I said Vermont, because Vermonter pride goes deep, and after the introductions a guy about my age came up to me and said he was from New Hampshire, so we bonded.
 It also turned out that he’d done cross-country, so he’d been to my high school numerous times to run on the trail.
 Which is pretty cool.
 And then, as we continued talking, I discovered that he’s a language assistant in France too – he’s in a suburb of Paris.
-So we talked about French kids and how obnoxious they are–I mean, how much we love them.
+So we talked about French kids and

 The Queen was not in residence at the time, which you can tell because her special Queen flag wasn’t flying.
 We did get to hear stories about various people who’d managed to sneak into the palace, including a drunk Irishman who wanted to talk to the Queen about his problems.
 So he jumped a fence, got into the palace, and proceeded to wander around, setting off so many alarms that the security guard thought the system had gone haywire and restarted it (I’m pretty sure he got fired after that).
 Somehow, out of the hundreds of rooms in the palace, the Irish guy found his way to the Queen’s bedroom, where she was sleeping the sleep of a contented monarch, secure in the knowledge that she had two personal guards posted outside her door at all times.
 However, one of the guards had gone to the bathroom, and the other, in classically British fashion, had spilled tea on himself and gone to clean it up.
 So plastered Irish guy is free to enter the Queen’s bedroom, open the drapes on her bed, and sit down to tell her all about his problems.
 All of which he does.
 The Queen, meanwhile, is being unfailingly polite, but pushing her panic button surreptitiously.
 No one answers, of course.
 After about 10 minutes, there’s that awkward pause when someone runs out of things to rant about, and the Irish guy takes out a cigarette and asks the Queen if she’s got a light.
 The Queen, showing admirable cleverness, says “No, but I believe my guards outside the door do – why don’t you go ask them?”
 By this point, bladders and tea spills having been taken care of, both guards are back, and they grab the Irishman as he comes out of the door.
 No harm done.
 He was taken for a psychiatric evaluation, and is now in some sort of institution, I believe, with the best crazy-person story ever.
 After that, I think the palace security staff had a few more rules about when they could take breaks…